mrworf/stshell/README.md

 # Notes

 Currently this is just a python class with some helper funcions, within the next week expect to see that change and turn into something a bit more useful.
+However, in the current from, ALL THE LISTED FUNCTIONALITY IS IMPLEMENTED!